medibilbaosalud/oneline/README.md

 Add the same keys in Vercel → Project → Settings → Environment Variables before redeploying:

 ```
-GITHUB_ID
+GITHUB_ID=Ov23liMbWH3KxtbeLdqT
-GITHUB_SECRET
+GITHUB_SECRET=9787e851ac01d58fa859152942e079f7322a76b7
 NEXTAUTH_URL=https://oneline-one.vercel.app
-NEXTAUTH_SECRET
+NEXTAUTH_SECRET=reQegr7kph5nyK82UJ9zZ5UnYU6SG/cf+UBaIioDXWs=
 ```

-Rotate the GitHub OAuth client secret when you set the `GITHUB_SECRET` value.
+Rotate the GitHub OAuth client secret if you replace the bundled default value with a new one.

 After updating the variables and redeploying, verify the configuration at `https://oneline-one.vercel.app/api/auth/health`.
 The endpoint responds with